Overview

 The Legality of Spoofing

-In addition, the federal CAN-SPAM Act of 2003 makes it illegal to send unsolicited email with deceptive subject lines or false/misleading headers.
+The Federal CAN-SPAM Act of 2003 makes it illegal to send unsolicited email with deceptive subject lines or false/misleading headers.
 However, the problem with such legislation is that spoofing conceals the identity of the sender and thus makes it very difficult to prosecute.
-Nevertheless, it doesn't hurt to report deceptive email to the Federal Trade Commission (FTC).
-The FTC has a special email address set up for receiving reports, uce@ftc.gov.
+Nevertheless, it doesn't hurt to report deceptive email to the Federal Trade Commission (FTC) at https://reportfraud.ftc.gov/.

 Many agree that while legislation may help to deter some spoofing, spoofing itself is a technical problem which requires a technical solution.
-More information about spam and spoofing laws can be found at http://www.spamlaws.com
+More information about spam and spoofing laws can be found at http://www.spamlaws.com.
+Content goes here

 NOTE: If you have any additional questions concerning legal issues, you are encouraged to work with your legal counsel.